 Podcasters who upload their podcasts on Facebook will have to abide by Facebook’s terms of service.
-One of the terms lends Facebook the rights to make derivative works which might not raise alarm for a lot of podcasters, but nonetheless, it may make deciphering their IP addresses vulnerable.
+One of the terms lends Facebook the rights to do derivative works which might not raise the alarm for a lot of podcasters.
+Still, nonetheless, it may make deciphering their IP addresses vulnerable.
 Moreover, the podcasters can also decide to enable clips that might make the podcasts more visible.
 These short clips can be shared outside the podcaster’s page.

 This additional update to their website and app comes after the company announced its move towards more audio-based content.
 Back in April, the company had announced the possible inclusion of a feature called Soundbites which will be integrated with the News Feed.
 Soundbites will help the users create short clips.
 Many podcasters use Facebook to promote or talk about their own podcasts, so integrating the podcast option in Facebook will make it easier for people to access podcasts from one place.
 It could also be that Facebook is looking for ad revenue even within the podcast networks, very much like Spotify.

 As mentioned above, only a handful of page owners will get access to this new feature first, and Facebook will eventually launch the update to all of its users.